Non-Medical Prescribing (V300) - Level 6

 Blended Learning this module will involve a limited number of face-to-face study days supported by online distance learning activities

-**Places for September 2022 are now full (the study dates below apply to September 2022 offer-holders).
-NMP places for January 2023 are still available.**
+**Places for September 2022 and January 2023 are now full (the study dates below apply to September 2022 and January 2023 offer-holders).
+NMP places for September 2023 and January 2024 are available.**

 NMP dates September 2022 - Semester 1